hashicorp/design-system/website/docs/components/modal/partials/guidelines/guidelines.md

 - Adhering to an inverse action pattern is more pragmatic and straightforward to the user.
 This pattern clearly communicates the outcome and intended results of whatever action the user chooses.
 - Most Modals should have a low to medium level of complexity and promote interaction with a simple "yes/no" or "ok/cancel".
-- If the complexity of the Modal breaks this pattern, consider moving the function being performed by the Modal to it's own page.
+- If the complexity of the Modal breaks this pattern, consider moving the function being performed by the Modal to it’s own page.

 ## Title